 To get a car title loan, you must give the lender the title to your vehicle.
 Usually, you need to own the vehicle free and clear, but some lenders will take your title if you’ve paid off most of your vehicle loan.
 The lender will want to see the vehicle, a photo ID, and proof of insurance.
 Many lenders also want a duplicate set of keys for the vehicle.

 If you get the title loan, you won’t get your vehicle title back until you repay the amount you borrowed, plus the lender’s finance charge and any other fees.

 Car title loans are expensive.
-Title loans usually have an average monthly finance fee of 25%, which translates to an APR of about 300%.
+Title loans often have monthly finance fees as high as 25%, which translates to an APR of about 300%.
 Title lenders often add other charges to the loan amount, like processing, document, and loan origination fees.
 You also may have to buy add-ons, like a roadside service plan.
 If you have to pay added fees and buy add-ons, the cost of your loan will be higher.

 Here’s how a typical car title loan works:

 - You want to borrow $1,000 for 30 days.

 - The finance fee is 25%.
 That means that you have to pay $250 to borrow $1,000.